 The “different” texture used for the green glass floor in SADX is the same texture used for windows in SADX and the Dreamcast version.
 The unique green glass and reflection textures are not used in this area anymore, and some variations have been removed entirely, so texture variety in this area is reduced in SADX.

 The projector beams have some issues in SADX, but the issues are different in each port.
 The Gamecube version has a semi-transparent outline around each beam, while the PC version’s beams blink randomly.
-The blinking might be intentional as it is handled in code, but it almost looks like a bug:
+The blinking, however, might be intentional as it is handled in code, despite it almost looks like a bug:

 Here’s an enhancement for a change.
 Some level pieces and objects are textured better in the ports, such as this turbine.
 This is one of the few things in the game that can be called an improvement without a long list of “buts” accompanying the change: